 The demand for charcoal has resulted in large chunks of forests being decimated and ecosystems destroyed, resulting in not just loss of species but severe flooding in local areas because the forests “held” the water.

-Mangrove forests are being destroyed in x for shrimp farming.
+Mangrove forests are being destroyed for shrimp farming.
 The problem with this is, again, not just related to the ecosystems and species being wiped out, but mangrove forests are also huge carbon sinks.
 When they’re destroyed, that CO2 is released into the atmosphere.

 None of these are positives and Kevin Bales does an incredible job of explaining the link between slavery and the destruction of the environment.
 He states that if you combined the CO2 pollution of global slavery, it would be the third biggest polluter behind America and China.
 If not for humane reasons, slavery needs to be stopped.